elestio/terraform-provider-elestio/docs/resources/nomad.md

 - `project_id` (String) Identifier of the project in which the service is.
 Requires replace to change it.
 - `provider_name` (String) The name of the provider to use to host the service.
 You can look for available provider names in the [providers documentation](https://registry.terraform.io/providers/elestio/elestio/latest/docs/guides/providers_datacenters_server_types).
 Requires replace to change it.
 - `server_type` (String) The server type defines the power and memory allocated to the service.
 Each `provider_name` has a list of available server types.
 You can look for available server types in the [providers documentation](https://registry.terraform.io/providers/elestio/elestio/latest/docs/guides/providers_datacenters_server_types).
 You can only upgrade it, not downgrade.<br/>Requires replace to update the server type with the provider `scale_way`.
-- `version` (String) This is the version of the software used as service.

 ### Optional